 For most people, however, it’s not the brushing that’s the problem but the flossing in general.
 Our aversion to flossing probably comes from the fact that it’s tedious and sometimes painful.

-But after doing it for a couple days you’ll realize that it can be done quickly and pain free, you just have to get used to it.
+But after doing it for a couple of days you’ll realize that it can be done quickly and pain-free, you just have to get used to it.

 All and all you should take your brushing and flossing seriously, make it a big deal if you miss a day or night.
 Don’t take for granted the wonders a good habit can do.